gorondan/gorondan-consensus-specs/consolidated-specs/altair/beacon-chain.md

 ## Helper functions

-*Note*: The definitions below are for specification purposes and are not necessarily optimal implementations.
+*Phase0 Note*: The definitions below are for specification purposes and are not necessarily optimal implementations.

 ### Math